Patrick Pellegrini

-Patrick Pellegrini is an Australian born Tongan rugby union fly-half who currently plays for Moana Pasifika in Super Rugby.
+Patrick Pellegrini is an Australian born Tongan rugby union fly-half who played for Moana Pasifika in Super Rugby.
 He also plays internationally for Tonga.

 Personal life

 Pellegrini was born and raised in Sydney, Australia to an Australian father and Tongan mother.
 Pellegrini also has Italian and English heritage.

 Club career

 Pellegrini started off playing both rugby league and rugby union when he was younger but opted to focus on union when he was 14.

 He represented West Harbour in the Shute Shield, Randwick, and the New South Wales under-20 before coming to England to play for Sevenoaks RFC in Kent.

 He then signed for Coventry (who play in the RFU Championship) in the summer of 2022 after a successful trial.
 In the 2022–23 season, he scored nine tries in eighteen games (153 points in total).

 In September 2023, Pellegrini helped Coventry beat Premiership team Saracens in the 2023–24 Premiership Rugby Cup.

 On the 5th August 2024, Pellegrini signed with Super Rugby side, Moana Pasifika for the 2025 season.